U.S. flag

 Objectives:

-• Identify the indications for plagiocephaly surgery.
+• Determine indications for timely surgical intervention for plagiocephaly surgery.

 Access free multiple choice questions on this topic.